fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Kinanah was noble.
 People used to do Hajj to meet Kinana.
 He was a legendary Arab full of knowledge. from Kinana Allah chose Quraish.
 Onw person who combines all Quraish is Fahr.
 All promised Paradise are from Quraish.
 There are about 12 tribes ofQuraish.
 Khusay gathered Quraish reclaimed MEcca for QUraish and made the rules of  Kaaba and hospitality and storing of the key and water.  there was no ZAmzam at that time.
 Whne Khuzahah attacked Jurhum, people buried the well of Zamzam. for over 300 years peoplewereforcedto dig wells from other places.
 Hashim extablished trading betwwen Basra and Yemen.
 HAshim became wealthy.he fed the pilgrims.
 The surah Quraish is about this. it wasnot allowed to rob Quraish caravans because they protected the Qaaba.
 One of wives of Hashim was from Yathrib.
 So the prophet SAW hab blood relations with the Ansar.

+#### Poetry
+Another thing to mention is that Arabia at that time was famous for its poetry.
+Poetry was part of their historical culture and a popular activity.
+Famous poets were respected and regarded.
+And they have perfected their art of poetry through generations and knew how to see good poetry from bad ones.
+The best poets used to write and recite about current or past events in form of witty metaphors, jokes and rhymes.

+This is also a very important part of Arabic culture because later when these people hear the Quran they are amazed by its beauty, even though it is not poetry.

 </details>
 <details>
 <summary>Jaahiliyah</summary>